Stan Hedwall Park

-Stan Hedwall Park is the largest park in Chehalis, Washington at 204-acres (83 ha).
-It is located west of I-5, and southeast of Lintott-Alexander Park and the beginning trailhead for the Willapa Hills Trail.

-The ballfields host competitions for the Babe Ruth League and various high school sports in Lewis County, acting as home field for W.F.
+Stan Hedwall Park is the largest park in Chehalis, Washington, at 204 acre.
+The ballfields host competitions for the Babe Ruth League and various high school sports in Lewis County, acting as the home field for W.F.
 West High School.

+Named after a Chehalis parks director, the recreation area was originally Washington state property that was used as a farm and overseen by residents of Green Hill School.
+The grounds were leased to the city in 1971 and a conversion of the site for use as a park was begun the following year.
+The park was considered mostly developed in 1975 and was officially opened.
+The acreage officially became city property in 2014 after the land was deemed as surplus by the state.

 History

 The land was originally owned by Washington’s Department of Social and Health Services, making it state property.
 In 1970, the park was named after Stan Hedwall, a former Chehalis parks director and Lewis County commissioner.
 A 55-year agreement to lease the area to Chehalis was signed in 1971; the annual payment was $750.
 In 1972, the park began to be built in part from a grant by Washington's Interagency Committee for Outdoor Recreation.
-Prior, the grounds were used as farmland maintained by students at the Green Hill School, a juvenile detention center.
-Early attempts to clear the land were undertaken by Green Hill students in mid-1972 as a public relations tour to offset ongoing negative impacts of escapes and runaway crimes.
+Prior to this, the grounds were used as farmland maintained by students at the Green Hill School, a juvenile detention center.
+Early attempts to clear the land were undertaken by Green Hill students in mid-1972 as a public relations tour to offset the ongoing negative impacts of escapes and runaway crimes.

 The land was officially annexed by the city in September 1972.
-The parcel was originally listed at 170 acre (Note: The reported acreage for the land at its beginnings varies greatly, from 140 to 180 acres.
+The parcel was originally listed at 170 acre, (Note: The reported acreage for the land at its beginnings varies greatly, from 140 to 180 acres.
 See sourcing in section.) and construction, based on a two-year timetable at a cost of $467,000, began in late 1972.
-Early plans included lighted Babe Ruth ballfields, fields for softball and girl's league baseball, multi-use fields for other sports, multiple grandstands, a swimming area at the river, camping areas, hiking trails and bridges over the Newaukum, parking lots, concession stands, outdoor picnic facilities, playgrounds, and a 10 acre ornamental garden.
+Early plans included lighted Babe Ruth ballfields, fields for softball and girls' league baseball, multi-use fields for other sports, multiple grandstands, a swimming area at the river, camping areas, hiking trails and bridges over the Newaukum, parking lots, concession stands, outdoor picnic facilities, playgrounds, and a 10 acre ornamental garden.
 The garden had small plots available for lease to residents and was known as the "pea patch" program.